-I'm an experienced actor with a resume.
+I'm an experienced actor with a strong resume.
 Why do I have to audition for a class?

 What do I need to prepare for the audition?

 Please prepare a 1-2 minute monologue of your choosing.
 You should be off-book.
-Bring a current resume and picture that the teacher can keep.
+Bring a current resume and picture that the teacher can keep for reference.